 On average, a bitter gourd plant can produce 12 or more fruits.
 However, the more you harvest it, the more fruit is produced.
 Despite its prickly appearance, bitter melon fruit is quite delicate and does not freeze well.

-Bitter melon is typically grown as an annual plant.
+Gardeners typically grow bitter melon as an annual plant.
 This means that when the harvest season is over, usually around mid-autumn, the plant can be cut down.
 But if you live somewhere with no chance of frost during winter, then you can grow bitter gourd as a perennial plant for up to 3 years.

 Bitter melon encounters the same types of pests and diseases as cucumbers, melons, and other gourds.

 Snails, slugs, and beetles can chew their way through leaves and vines.
-Fungal infections, such as powdery mildew, can also affect the leaves, but they can be easily managed with a water and baking soda solution spray.
+Fungal infections, such as powdery mildew, can also affect the leaves — but you can easily manage them with a water and baking soda solution spray.

 One of the main nemesis of bitter gourd is the watermelon mosaic virus.
 This can cause damage to both leaves and the fruit, causing them to wilt and rot.
 Aphids are the most common spreaders of this infection, so make sure to check the leaves, especially the young ones, regularly.

-Unfortunately, there is no cure for the mosaic virus, so if you suspect that your plants might be infected, the best thing to do is remove and burn them before the infection spreads to other plants.
+Unfortunately, there is no cure for the mosaic virus, so if you suspect that your plants might suffer from it, the best thing to do is remove and burn them before the infection spreads to other plants.

 Not just great to look at, bitter melon plants produce delicious fruits that are a prominent feature of many Asian dishes.
 On top of that, they come packed full of additional health benefits.